SumAllFoundation/sumall_interview/README.md

 Thanks for your interest and taking your time to work on the set of exercises below.
 We thought that exposing you to some of the real life questions we work on would help us understand your skillset better.

-Please push your answers (and the code) onto Github when you are done.
+Please push your answers (and the code) onto your Github and send us a link to it when you are done.
 We prefer you to write the code in Python or R -in that order-.
 We want to give you ample time to work on the problems, but the assignment should not take more than a day.

 We hope that you will find the process challenging and fun!
 Let us know if you have any questions.